nodejs/node/doc/api/http.markdown

 The `net.Socket` object associated with the connection.

-With HTTPS support, use request.connection.verifyPeer() and request.connection.getPeerCertificate() to obtain the client's authentication details.
+With HTTPS support, use [request.socket.getPeerCertificate()][] to obtain the client's authentication details.

 ['checkContinue']: #http_event_checkcontinue